Single-photon single-ion interaction in free space configuration in front of a parabolic mirror: Conclusions

 \section{Conclusions}

 We rigorously analyzed the modification of the electromagnetic vacuum structure around an atom trapped at the focus of a parabolic metallic mirror.
 We assumed that the atomic dipole moment is parallel to the mirror axis.
-For the focal length large compared to the wavelength of the photon emitted during the atomic transition the total spontaneous emission rate essentially does not differ from its free space value.
-However, the interference effects in perpendicular plain to the mirror axis resulting from the presence of the boundaries are expected.
-They are analogical to those observed in the experiment with an atom trapped in front of a flat mirror and described in ref.~\cite{Eschner2001}.
+For a focal length which is large, compared to the wavelength of the photon emitted during the atomic transition, the total spontaneous emission rate does not differ from its free-space value essentially.
+However, the presence of the parabolic boundary conditions may be revealed in a different way.
+Since the energy distribution among different modes is sensitive to the precise position of the atom, one should observe interference effects on the screen perpendicular to the mirror axis away from the focal point.
+They are analogous to those observed in the experiment with an atom trapped in front of a flat mirror~\cite{Eschner2001}.
+The dipole radiation has to obey the boundary condition: the field has to vanish on the mirror surface, only those modes will contribute to the pattern on the screen which fulfill this condition.
+The other modes will be suppressed and will give rise to dark fringes.
+The detailed structure of the fringes depends on the value $kf$ and the precise position of the atom.